ghoomfrog/silili/README.md

 - *aw* is a forward flat hand with touching fingers, moving forward.
 - *taka* is a sideways flat hand with fingers pointing up, rotating left and right.
 - *kun* is a silent finger snap.
-- *manka* is a downward flat hand moving outward to the side of the hand.
+- *manka* is a downward flat hand moving outward to the hand-side of the body.
 - *tja* is an upward forward-pointing flat hand moving forward.

 ## Life